heroesofcode/xrun/README.md

 ## Contributing

-To contribute, just fork this project and then open a pull request, feel free to contribute, bring ideas and raise any problem in the issue tab.
+Feel free to contribute, share ideas in issues and open pull requests

 ## License